Sword Art Online season 1: Sword Art Online: Extra Edition

 Sword Art Online: Extra Edition is a special anime episode which was simulcast worldwide on December 31, 2013.
 In Japan, it was premiered on two broadcast channels: Tokyo MX and BS11.
 While in other countries, the special was streamed via the Internet on Daisuki and Crunchyroll.
 The extra edition was directed by Tomohiko Itō and screenplayed by the creator, Reki Kawahara, and Munemasa Nakamoto.
 It recounts the events of the original Sword Art Online anime, told in retrospect by the series characters and features new footage.

 The main theme song is "Niji no Oto" (虹の音, Sound of the Rainbow) by Eir Aoi.
 "Crossing Field" by LiSA, "Overfly" by Luna Haruna, and "Innocence" by Eir Aoi are all insert songs.

-Media release
+Home media release

-Japanese release
+Japanese

 Aniplex, in partnership with Sony Music Entertainment Japan, distributed the episodes in nine volumes in DVD and Blu-ray format across Japan.
 Sword Art Online: Extra Edition was released on April 23, 2014, in DVD and Blu-ray limited editions, including a bonus Sword Art Offline: Extra Edition episode.

-English release
+English

 In North America, Aniplex of America released the series in four DVD and Blu-ray volumes beginning on August 13, 2013.
 In Australasia, Madman Entertainment released volume one in DVD and Blu-ray on December 18, 2013, and concluded with volume four on March 19, 2014.
 In Europe, Manga Entertainment began to release the anime on December 16, 2013.
 Sword Art Online: Extra Edition was licensed by Aniplex of America and released by Blu-ray and DVD in North America on December 23, 2014.